zbunde/tutorials.gschool.it/source/wip_postresql_basics.liquid.md

 ## Goals
 A student should be able to:

-* Understand what a relational database is
+* Understand what a relational database is and why you use it
+* Undertand the parts of a relational database
+    * Table
+    * Row
+    * Column
 * create a new database
 * create a new table
 * insert data into a table